Trumpet and Horn

 D.M.
 (Florida State)

-Alan Klaus has been assistant professor of trumpet and horn at Memorial University since 2012.
-Born in London, Ontario, he previously served as Visiting Assistant Professor of Trumpet and Low Brass at Montana State University and as Brass Specialist at Mount Allison University, where he was voted "Professor of the Year" in music for 2010-2011.
-He is honoured to have been selected as a Bach Trumpet Artist and is quickly building a reputation as a performer, brass pedagogue, adjudicator and clinician.
+Alan Klaus joined the faculty at Memorial University in 2012 after previously serving as Visiting Assistant Professor of Trumpet and Low Brass at Montana State University and as Brass Specialist at Mount Allison University.
+A respected pedagogue and mentor, he was voted "Professor of the Year" in music at Mount Allison University.

-Klaus is a member of the Newfoundland Symphony Orchestra and is currently working on a trio CD with American trombonist Timothy Dueppen including three new commissioned works.
-A featured soloist with the PEI Symphony Orchestra and at the Atlantic Band Festival, he has also appeared at numerous universities across North America for recitals and masterclasses.
-Klaus toured China as Principal Trumpet of the American Festival Orchestra and has performed with the Bozeman Symphony Orchestra, Tallahassee Symphony Orchestra, Orchestra London (Canada), the World of Winds, the International Youth Wind Orchestra, the National Youth Orchestra of Canada and the National Youth Band of Canada.
-He was invited to attend the All-Star Brass Residency in Banff, Alberta, and was an extra on the All-Star Brass quintet’s 2011 CD.
+Praised for his “exquisite tone”, Alan was selected as a Bach Trumpet Artist and is currently working on a CD of new Canadian repertoire for trumpet.
+A featured soloist with the PEI Symphony Orchestra and at the Atlantic Band Festival, he has also given recitals and masterclasses across North America.
+Alan is a member of the Newfoundland Symphony Orchestra, toured China as Principal Trumpet of the American Festival Orchestra, and has performed with Opera on the Avalon, Bozeman Symphony Orchestra, Tallahassee Symphony Orchestra, Orchestra London (Canada), the World of Winds, the International Youth Wind Orchestra, the National Youth Orchestra of Canada and the National Youth Band of Canada.
+His ongoing pedagogical research includes the development of a smartphone app that will help musicians incorporate the benefits of contextual interference into their practice routines.